lankenj/awesome/README.md

-# awesome
-awesomewm configuration and themes
+configuration files for awesome wm